"

 • Isotonic: balanced, no net change

-• Biological responses: e.g., plant cell turgor, animal osmoregulation via vacuoles and kidneys
+• Biological responses: For example, plant cell turgor or animal osmoregulation via vacuoles and kidneys.

-Active transport moves substances against gradients and requires energy (typically ATP) See Wikipedia’s page on Active transport for more information [New Tab].
+Active transport moves substances against gradients and requires energy (typically ATP).

 Types: